Vitamin C (singer): Hairspray and Eve's Plum

 In 1988, Fitzpatrick made her screen debut under her real name in the John Waters feature film Hairspray as Amber Von Tussle, the bratty on-screen daughter of co-stars Debbie Harry and Sonny Bono.

 She made her first musical outing as the lead singer of the alternative rock band Eve's Plum, named after The Brady Bunch actress Eve Plumb, formed in 1991.
-She formed the band in 1991 with Michael Kotch, whom she met while studying at New York University.
+She formed the band in 1991 with Michael Kotch and his brother Ben, whom she met while studying at New York University.
 A year later the group signed a record deal with Epic Records in 1992, releasing two albums and seven singles between 1993 and 1995.